TLara1/TLara1.github.io/_pages/other_interests.md

   <li>Central Rock Gym Framingham Flaming Ham 2023 - 6th place</li>
 </ul>

-<p>I also do a dangerously high amount of Moonboarding, having completed 489 benchmarks.
-I am ranked 62nd in the United States in the Moonboard rankings, a testament to my love of 40-degree crimp ladders.</p>
+<p>I also do a dangerously high amount of Moonboarding, having completed 491 benchmark problems.
+I am ranked 62nd in the United States in the Moonboard rankings, a testament to my love of 40-degree crimp ladders.
+I also do a good amount of setting on CRG Cambridge's new spray wall, which is good fun!</p>

 ## Clarinet Playing
 <div style="text-align: center;">